-All Jurisdictions Overall Risk: High Probability: High Magnitude: High
+All Jurisdictions Overall Risk: High

+Probability: High

+Magnitude: High

+Location: Affects the Entire County

-Seasonal Pattern: Year Round
+Seasonal Pattern: Year-Round

 Duration: Minutes/Hours

 Speed of Onset: Quickly

 Primary Impacts: Power Loss

 Property Damage

 Infrastructure Damage

 Human Injury and Death

 Strong winds can occur year-round in North Dakota.
-This section focuses on high wind events that occur separately from tornadoes and severe thunderstorms.
+This section focuses on high wind events that occur separately from summer storm events that feature high winds, like tornadoes and severe thunderstorms.
 These winds typically develop with strong pressure gradients and gusty frontal passages.
 The closer and stronger two systems are, (one high pressure, one low pressure) the stronger the pressure gradient, and therefore, the stronger the winds are.
 Objects like trees, barns, outbuildings, high-profile vehicles, and power lines/poles can be toppled or destroyed, and roofs, windows, and homes can be damaged as wind speeds increase.
 Strong winds can be particularly dangerous to aviation.